 My new DVD is now available as streaming video, like Netflix, so you can start watching it immediately.
 In this new volume 33 DVD I have videos on natural treatments for arthritis, hypertension, and prostate cancer; the pros and cons of soy foods; milk and type 1 diabetes; the optimal daily vitamin C intake; and whether or not we should all be taking a daily aspirin to help ward off heart disease and cancer.

 The current batch of videos from volume 32 just ran out on NutritionFacts.org.
 So, starting tomorrow and running until January, I’ll roll out this new set.
 They will all eventually be available for free online, but if you don’t want to wait you can watch them all streaming right now.
 Checkout will be the same as before, but now you’ll be able to choose whether you want to download the new volume or stream it (or both!).
-You can also order a physical DVD of volume 33, as well as a DVD of my 2016 annual presentation.

 - Club Soda for Stomach Pain and Constipation